casey/just/README.md

 List literals are written `[a, b, c]`.
 List literals flatten their arguments, lists may only contain strings and not other lists.
 For example, `[["a", "b"], [], "c"]` evaluates to `["a", "b", "c"]`.

+Lists in recipe and `f`-string interpolations are joined with spaces into a single string.

 The following functions apply to each list element individually: